 I've loved words and books and reading for as long as I can remember.
-When I was a kid, I had a reputation for always having a book in my hand, and that's still true today, even if that book is sometimes on my phone's Kindle app.
+When I was a kid, I had a reputation for always having a book in my hand, and that's still true, even if that book is sometimes on my phone's Kindle app.
 As I grew older and realized there were people behind books, I wanted to write them too.
-I've been writing ever since.

-Something I can't say enough: Please, please, look over your own story once or twice for the blatant errors before you send it to me.
-I can't tell you how often I get stories with tons and tons of typos that the writer's spellcheck should have picked up on.
+Something I can't say enough: Please, please, look over your story a few times for the blatant errors before you send it to me.
+I can't tell you how often I get stories with tons and tons of typos that the writer's spellcheck should have noticed.
 I'm not asking for it to be perfect.
 If it was, I wouldn't be needed.
-But I don't want my job to primarily become right clicking on misspelled words that are clearly underlined in red and letting spellchecker change for you.
-It's blatantly obvious when you haven't done this, and I will say something to you.
-If you continue to send me chapters with many blatant errors, there's a good chance I'll tell you that I cannot beta for you any longer.
+But I don't want my job to become right clicking on misspelled words that are clearly underlined in red.

-If English isn't your first language, I'd appreciate you letting me know as well.
-I have experience working with non-native speakers in English, not just as a beta reader but as a teacher.
-That won't affect whether or not I beta for you, but it does change how I might approach the process, depending on how good your grasp on the language is.
-One example of how I might approach it differently: When I find something worded awkwardly in a native speaker's story, I may just point it out and expect them to get why it sounds awkward (depending on the exact situation), but if the writer isn't a native speaker, I get that I'll probably have to give a more detailed explanation because it might not naturally sound awkward to your ears.
+If English isn't your first language, let me know as well.
+As mentioned above, I have experience working with non-native speakers in English as a teacher and as a beta reader.
+It won't affect whether or not I beta for you, but it does change how I will approach the process.
+One example of how I might approach it differently: When I find something worded awkwardly in a native speaker's story, I may just point it out and expect them to get why it sounds awkward (depending on the situation), but if the writer isn't a native speaker, I get that the awkwardness may not be inherent to you and I'll need to include more of an explanation.

-When I beta read, I highlight each change I make in the document so that the writer can clearly see it.
+When I beta read, I highlight each change I make in the document so that the writer can see it.
 I do this for two reasons: 1.
 I want whether or not the change stays in the story to be the author's final decision.
 2. I've found that writers make a handful of mistakes over and over again.
 Everyone.
-I don't think I've ever worked with a writer (and I'm including myself in that) who doesn't make the same set of mistakes repeatedly even if they hardly make any other types of mistakes.
-My hope is that, if I highlight the mistakes for the writer to go over, you'll realize what your repeated mistakes are so that you can work your skills in writing.
+I don't think I've ever worked with a writer (and I'm including myself in that) who doesn't have a mistake or two that continuously appears.
+My hope is that, if I highlight the mistakes for the writer to go over themselves, they'll realize what their repeated mistakes are so that they can be aware of it in the future.

 As I do have a full plate outside of the world of fanfiction, there will undoubtedly be times when I'm so busy that it interferes with my availability as a beta.
 I will answer any messages you send me as quickly as I am able to, and if you send me a chapter that I think will take longer than usual to get back to you, I will be upfront with you about it.